 If this doesn’t sound like an amazing summer university that deserves your presence, we don’t know what does.
 Please share it with us, we want to know.

 Where: Kaunas, Lithuania.

-What: 7 programmes delivered by the experts in their specific fields, supplemented by a variety of cultural and social events for students to make their acquaintance with Lithuania memorable.
+What: A programme delivered by the experts in their specific fields, supplemented by a variety of cultural and social events for students to make their acquaintance with Lithuania memorable, in two cities.

 VMU students receive a 50 per cent discount.

 Why Lithuanian Language?

 A couple thousand years ago Baltic languages were spoken in a much larger area, covering also large areas of today's Poland, Russia and Belarus.
 This area shrunk due to Slavic expansion and also due to the Germanic crusades that have destroyed the Old Prussian language.
 The Baltic area continued to shrink in 15th-19th centuries as the Baltic languages, including Lithuanian, were spoken by peasants whereas the nobility switched to German or Polish (depending on location), regarded to be more prestigious.

 The 19th century National Revival restored the prestige of speaking the Baltic languages.
 Peaceful resistance defended the language under Russian Imperial occupation, when it was forbidden to print Lithuanian or to speak Lithuanian in public.
 A secret book smuggler network was established (recognised as unique by UNESCO) which illegally imported Lithuanian books and press from Germany.
 Under the influence of linguist Jonas Jablonskis the language was purified by replacing Slavic loanwords with neologisms and establishing the modern orthography.
 Due to this reason 19th century Lithuanian differs more from modern Lithuanian than English of the era does differ from the modern English.
 However, several centuries old Lihuanian is still inteligible for a modern person.